Advice on plants, baskets and liners to create outdoor colour

 Tools & materials required

 Hanging baskets come in a wide range of different styles and materials.
-Classic options include plastic-coated wire or wicker baskets, but increasingly popular are solid-sided baskets in terracotta, ceramic and even polished steel, that have built-in water reservoirs and are ideal for hot, exposed conditions.
+Classic options include plastic-coated wire or wicker baskets, but increasingly popular are solid-sided baskets that have built-in water reservoirs and are ideal for hot, exposed conditions.

 Lining your basket will help keep moisture in and stop compost from falling out.
 The traditional lining material is sphagnum moss, which is farmed specially for this purpose (so don't collect it from the wild).
 Many gardeners prefer to use other materials such as coco fibre.
 Alternatively there are purpose-made options such as thick, felt-like liners made from recycled fibres and solid liners which, with care, should last for several seasons.
 If you use a solid liner, make sure it's deep enough for your chosen basket.